 Research & Development

 For more than a century, our company has been inventing medicines and vaccines for many of the world’s most challenging diseases.
-We embrace our responsibility to address the health needs of patients and society through world-class science.
+We embrace our responsibility to address the health needs of patients and society by inventing for life through world-class science.

 We are committed to addressing unmet medical needs through innovative research and development (R&D).
-R&D expenses were $10.2 billion in 2017, $10.1 billion in 2016, $6.7 billion in 2015 and $7.2 billion in 2014 (which included restructuring costs and acquisition- and divestiture-related costs in all years).
-The talent of our scientists, combined with recent scientific and technological advances, is leading to an exciting period for research as we seek new and more effective ways to treat diseases.
+R&D expenses were $10.2 billion in 2017, $10.1 billion in 2016, and $6.7 billion in 2015 (which included restructuring costs and acquisition- and divestiture-related costs in all years).
+The talent of our scientists, combined with scientific and technological advances that enable the rapid invention of expanding classes of therapeutics and higher resolution translational medicine studies, are transforming the way we conduct research.

-Our R&D model is designed to increase productivity and improve the probability of success by prioritizing resources based on medical need, scientific opportunity and commercial potential.
+Our pipeline programs are prioritized based on medical need, scientific opportunity and commercial potential.

-We are committed to advancing our most promising research and clinical development to bring forward new medicines and vaccines that will make a meaningful difference in patients’ lives.
+We are committed to advancing the most promising research and clinical development strategies to bring forward new medicines and vaccines that will make a meaningful difference in patients’ lives.

 For instance, we are able to develop biomarkers—those characteristics that can be objectively measured and evaluated as indicators (or markers) of normal biologic processes, disease processes or responses to therapy.
-Since biomarkers provide critical information in the drug discovery and development processes, our intent is to apply them very early in the development of novel therapeutic candidates to enhance the efficiency of drug development by providing preliminary evidence of their potential benefit before proceeding with further development.
+Since biomarkers provide critical information in the drug discovery and development processes, our intent is to apply them very early in the development of novel therapeutic candidates to enhance the efficiency of drug development by providing preliminary evidence of a drug candidate’s potential benefit before proceeding with further research.

 The use of biomarkers is one part of our integrated approach to drug development.
 Coupled with the application of novel quantitative approaches that harness the power of mathematical modeling to analyze preclinical experiments to inform our clinical trial designs, we can optimize the next phase of clinical trials and, importantly, make pivotal decisions earlier and more confidently, increasing productivity and the efficient use of our resources.
 By eliminating likely failures sooner and focusing on those mechanisms that appear more promising, we believe we can bring innovative products to patients faster and more efficiently, while still maintaining a rigorous focus on scientific excellence and patient safety.

 We recognize that real-world evidence has an increasing role in how medicines and vaccines are developed and evaluated.
-Through the contributions of epidemiologists, health economists, outcome researchers, data specialists and other health-policy researchers across our company, we strive to comprehensively assess the best available information on the value of our medicines and vaccines that we develop and commercialize.
+Through the contributions of epidemiologists, health economists, health outcomes researchers, data specialists and health-policy researchers across our company, we strive to comprehensively assess the best available information on the value of our medicines and vaccines that we develop and commercialize.

 To address unmet clinical needs in children, we include pediatric development programs in the company’s new drug and vaccine development strategies worldwide.

 When appropriate, we will develop and seek approval for pediatric indications and develop age-specific formulations.
-We rely on an internal Pediatric Development Committee that pools pediatric expertise across disciplines and therapeutic areas to review and provide input into all pediatric development strategies.
+We rely on an internal Pediatric Development Committee that pools pediatric expertise across disciplines and therapeutic areas to review and provide input into pediatric development strategies.
 The Committee serves as a Center of Excellence within our company to consult on pediatric development issues and key pediatric policy questions.
-For a listing of all clinical trials, including pediatric clinical trials, click here.

 We prioritize our R&D efforts on advancing candidates that we believe represent the next areas of breakthrough science that will make a difference and deliver value for patients, physicians and payers.

-To develop important new products that improve the quality of life and satisfy customer needs, our company is poised where invention and the burden of disease.
-Our products and research priorities are aligned with the current and projected global burden of disease as defined by the World Health Organization (WHO), as well as with the increasing need for new therapies targeted at diseases such as chronic hepatitis C and antibiotic-resistant infections, as well as in disease prevention through vaccine development.
+To develop important new products that improve the quality of life and satisfy customer needs, our company is poised where invention and the burden of disease meet.
+Our products and research priorities are aligned with the current and projected global burden of disease as defined by the World Health Organization (WHO), as well as with the increasing need for new therapies targeted at diseases such as cancer, HIV/AIDS, Alzheimer’s disease and antibiotic-resistant infections, as well as in disease prevention through vaccine development.

 We support academic and community-based physicians and researchers in expanding clinical and scientific knowledge, and in improving understanding of the appropriate use of our products.

-Our Investigator Studies Program is an example of our efforts to advance science and improve patient care by supporting, through the provision of drugs and vaccines and/or funding, high-quality research that is initiated, designed, implemented and sponsored by external investigators.
-This program fosters collaboration with researchers throughout the world who are active in emerging research areas of interest, and has an established track record of presentations and the publication of results in peer-reviewed journals.
+Our Investigator Studies Program exemplifies our efforts to advance science and improve patient care.
+Through this program, we provide medicines, vaccines and/or funding for peer-reviewed research that is initiated, designed, implemented and sponsored by external investigators.
+This program fosters collaboration with researchers throughout the world who are active in emerging research areas of interest, and has established a track record for scientific exchange through presentations and the publication of findings in peer-reviewed journals.

-We are a member of and support numerous professional associations, including the American Association for the Advancement of Science (AAAS), the U.S. National Institutes of Health (NIH), the U.S. National Science Foundation (NSF), the World Medical Association (WMA) and the Council for International Organizations of Medical Societies (CIOMS).
-In addition to promoting dialogue and the exchange of ideas in research, we sponsor research conferences—such as selected Gordon Research Conferences, an international forum in which researchers discuss advances in biologic, chemical and physical science—that cover areas in which our company is conducting research.
+We are active participants within the scientific community providing support to many professional associations, including the American Association for the Advancement of Science, the U.S. National Institutes of Health, the U.S. National Science Foundation (NSF), the World Medical Association and the Council for International Organizations of Medical Societies.
+In addition to promoting dialogue and the exchange of ideas in research, we sponsor research conferences—such as selected Gordon Research Conferences, an international forum in which researchers discuss advances in biologic, chemical and physical science.

 PUBLIC-PRIVATE RESEARCH PARTNERSHIPS